Special economic zone: SEZ location

-The location of an SEZ and the presence of good infrastructure can determine whether an SEZ will be productive or not.
-The incentive is to establish SEZs in decentralized areas to promote employment and economic activities.
+The location of an SEZ and the availability of good infrastructure can determine whether an SEZ is productive.
+This includes access to transportation signals, energy supply, and forms of communication.
+All of which are essential to backing industrial activity and attracting foreign or domestic investment.
+Governments will usually establish SEZs in less-developed, decentralized areas to promote regional economic growth, employment, and reduce geographic economic inequalities.
 However, SEZs located near large cities tend to be more productive.
 This is especially true if the SEZs have access to efficient communication and transportation systems, such as proximity to a port or an airport.

 Many zones are deliberately positioned near borders to facilitate cross-border trade by allowing businesses to leverage tariff advantages and access multiple markets efficiently.
 For instance, companies operating in border zones can easily source raw materials from neighboring countries or export finished goods to nearby markets.

 Another important consideration is why firms choose SEZs inside or outside the EU.
 SEZs in the EU offer unparalleled access to the European market, political stability, and high production standards, which enhance the reputation of products.
 Additionally, the advanced infrastructure and strong emphasis on sustainability in EU SEZs attract firms focused on long-term investments.
 Conversely, SEZs in non-EU countries may appeal to businesses seeking lower labor costs, less stringent regulations, or tax incentives that might not comply with EU competition rules.
 For example, firms targeting high-growth emerging markets or wishing to bypass stricter EU regulations might opt for SEZs outside the EU.